cfstout/jobcoin-mixer/README.md

 * A JobCoinMixerWorker which watches for new deposits to our house account and doles those coins out to the configured return addresses

 ### Running
-There are two ways of running the service
+There are two ways of running the service:
+* There is a run configuration stored in `.idea/runConfigurations`.
+If you import the project into intellij, you should be able to refer to this configuration to run the application.
+* You can also run via gradle: `./gradlew run --args "server config.yaml"`

 ### Annotation processing
 I decied to use lombok to avoid a lot of boiler-plate for the models used here.
 In order for this to work in IntelliJ,